Omer8990/Hamburgery/README.md

 ## 🚀 Features

 - **Food Management**: Add, edit, delete, and view foods available in the Hada, complete with details like name, price, recipe creator, description, and availability.
-- **Day-wise Menu Display**: See which foods are available on which day.
+- **Daily Menu Display**: See which foods are available on which day.
 - **User Authentication**: Secure login and registration system for managing user access.
 - **Voting System**: Users can vote for their favorite foods, with results displayed in a table of the best-rated dishes.